VazkiiMods/BotaniaCD/README.txt

 2. Description of Contents
 When played in a CD player, this disc plays several bonus tracks submitted by the community.
 See media/README.txt for more information.
+Media players such as Windows Media Player or VLC can also access the audio side of the disk and play the contained tracks.

-When mounted on a computer CD drive, the following contents are accessible:
+When loaded into a computer's CD drive, the following contents are accessible:
 .
 ├── botania_source.bundle
 │     This file is a Git bundle containing a copy of the Botania